harmony-one/h/progress/sun-hyuk-ahn.md

 2025-04-02 Wed: Rotation of all passwords and security with the change of members.

 2025-04-01 Tue: Finalized clean up of all services and servers.
 Created new Outline VPN server.

+---

+2025 Q1 Review

+In Q1, I implemented EIP-1153, which introduces transient storage opcodes to reduce gas costs and improve smart contract efficiency.
+I also implemented EIP-2718, which standardizes transaction envelopes, allowing for easier integration of future transaction types.
+Additionally, I began work on EIP-2930, which introduces access lists to reduce gas costs and improve reliability for certain types of transactions.
+Alongside protocol work, I began transitioning into the DevOps lead role previously held by Soph.
+This included managing Ulad, overseeing server infrastructure, system operations, and taking on other critical DevOps responsibilities.

 2025-03-31 Mon: Final session with Soph.